Arne-Berner/RoboMausV2/README.md

 Overall I would say that small projects that don't need more than 2 layers should be done as such.
 Although 4 layers can give you a lot better signals and smaller boards, so I would always go for a 4 layer board that's smaller than 100x100 over a bigger 2 layer board.
 The assembly is quite cheap, if you don't like soldering and would pay yourself for that time.
 The only problem is, that they don't have all the parts you might need and as soon as you use extended parts, it'll get really expensive really fast.

-# learnings
-- the holes for the case should be 3mm and those for the motors the small size
-- add pinheader for jtag
-- add markings for + and - in the relevant places
-- gyroscope needs more space, to be able to be used in the middle
-- use jst-ph instead of xh
-- go up one size for smd.
-There is no benefit in 0403 when I solder it myself
-- use a stencil next time, when working with usb-c and Quad Flat No-Lead chips
-- build cases for all the sensors/pcbs used
-- I don't need to care too much about interference from the motors for the usb since they will be turned off while flashing.
-- I want the testpoints near the peripheral they are for, because it's easier to test and see what is going on
-- better naming and silkscreen helps a lot